meneguetti/task-management-api/README.md

 - ``` sail artisan migrate ```
 - In case you want sample tasks
   - ``` sail artisan db:seed ```

+To use Laravel Echo with Laravel Reverb, install:
 - ``` sail artisan reverb:install ```
 - ``` npm install --save-dev laravel-echo pusher-js ```

-To use Laravel Echo with Laravel Reverb, install and execute the server
-- ``` sail artisan reverb:install ```
+To run Laravel Reverb
 - ``` sail artisan reverb:start ```

+To run tests
+- ``` sail pest ```

 ## Assumptions
 - Initially I considered status and priority columns as string/enum for simplicity, latelly I noticed it should be foreign keys so that I could use eager loading.
 If I had more time, I would fix that.
 - Statuses: Backlog, Todo, In Progress and Done
 - Priorities: Low, Medium and High
--
+- The documentation with OpenAPI/Swagger was not implemented (lack of time)